rlmic/literate-economic-analysis/README.md

 </p>

 <p align="center">
 Source: The Turing Way project.
 Illustration by Scriberia as part of The Turing Way book dash in November 2022.
-Zenodo. http://doi.org/10.5281/zenodo.7587336¶
+Zenodo. http://doi.org/10.5281/zenodo.7587336
 </p>

-## Who is this workshop for?
+### Who is this workshop for?

-This workshop is designed for those who want to take their data analysis skills and expertise in Stata and potentiate them with Jupyter Notebooks.
-Quarto is an open-source scientific and technical publishing system that offers multilingual programming language support to create dynamic and static documents, books, presentations, blogs, and other online resources.
-In this workshop you will learn how to apply your reproducible authoring skills to the Quarto format and learn about new tools and workflows for authoring with Quarto in RStudio.
-You will learn to create static documents, to add interactivity to them with Shiny and htmlwidgets, and to create presentations in various formats such as reveal.js, beamer, and pptx.
-The workshop will also introduce you to Quarto projects which you can use to build websites and write blogs and books.
-Finally, you will learn various ways to deploy and publish your Quarto projects on the web.
-Independent modules will also highlight authoring in Quarto with Jupyter and VS Code as well as other text editors.
+This workshop is designed for those who want to take their data analysis skills and expertise in Stata and potentiate them with computation notebooks.
+Jupyter notebook is one such form of interactive computing environment that offers multilingual programming language support to create dynamic and static documents, books, presentations, blogs, and resources.

+The workshop will introduce you to create static documents with Jupyter notebooks, add interactivity to them and integrate them with your regular workflow in Stata, translating code, widgets, narrative text, equations, and graphical objects into one **working, collaborative, interactive and reproducible document.**

-## What will be cover in this guide?
+### What will be cover in this guide?

 Our number one priority at DSSG is to train fellows to do responsible data science/ML/AI for social good work.
 This curriculum includes many things you'd find in a data science course or bootcamp, but with an emphasis on solving problems with social impact, integrating data science with the social sciences, understanding and discussing ethical implications of the work, as well as privacy, and confidentiality issues.